1998 NBA Finals: Media coverage

-The Finals were televised in the United States by NBC, with Bob Costas on play-by-play and Doug Collins and Isiah Thomas serving as color analysts.
+The Finals were televised in the United States by NBC (including for the second straight year WMAQ-TV in Chicago and KSL-TV in Salt Lake City), with Bob Costas on play-by-play and Doug Collins and Isiah Thomas serving as color analysts.
 Hannah Storm hosted the pre-game show, assisted by Bill Walton, John Salley and Peter Vescey, and Ahmad Rashad and Jim Gray reported from the sidelines.
 This was the first time since NBC took over the broadcasting rights to the NBA Finals in 1991 that Marv Albert was not the play by play commentator.
-He was fired from NBC on September 25, 1997 for sexually assaulting a woman.
+He was fired from NBC on September 25, 1997, for sexually assaulting a woman.

 Aftermath

+World Championship Wrestling would capitalize on the animosity following the Finals between Rodman and Malone, as on July 12, 1998, Rodman and Hollywood Hogan would defeat Malone and Diamond Dallas Page in a tag team match at Bash at the Beach.

 As of the 2024–25 season, this series remains the last Finals appearances for both the Bulls and Jazz.
 After the season, the Bulls dynasty broke up.
 Without its key personnel, the Bulls missed the playoffs in the lockout-shortened 1999 season, winning just 13 of 50 games.
 The Bulls would not make the postseason again until 2005.
+Both teams have made just one Conference Finals appearance since this Finals, with the Jazz qualifying in 2007, losing to the San Antonio Spurs, and the Bulls qualifying in 2011 under MVP Derrick Rose, losing to the Miami Heat.

 Phil Jackson declined an offer from the team president to coach another season.
 He would come back as head coach of the Los Angeles Lakers in 1999, winning five NBA titles in two separate stints with the team before retiring in 2011.
 This would give Jackson 11 NBA Titles, the most for a coach in the history of the four major American sports leagues.
-Ron Harper followed Jackson to the Lakers and won championships during his final two seasons, in 2000 and 2001.
+Ron Harper followed Jackson to the Lakers and won championships during his final two seasons in 2000 and 2001 (other Bulls dynasty alum were on those teams, such as John Salley and Horace Grant).